mmmarinho/ROS2_Tutorial/docs/source/create_interface_package.rst

    The order of the :program:`CMake` directives is very important and getting the order wrong can result in bugs with cryptic error messages.

-If a package is dedicated for interfaces, there is no need to worry too much about the :program:`CMake` details.
+If a package is dedicated to interfaces, there is no need to worry too much about the :program:`CMake` details.
 We can follow the boilerplate as shown below.
 Edit the :file:`package_with_interfaces/CMakeLists.txt` like so

 :download:`CMakeLists.txt <../../ros2_tutorial_workspace/src/package_with_interfaces/CMakeLists.txt>`